ccb012100/dev-notes/Azure Pipelines.md

 Conditions can access variables from previous jobs (but only in directly dependent jobs).

+#### Using template parameters in conditions

+When you declare a parameter in the same pipeline that you have a condition, parameter expansion happens before conditions are considered.

+#### Use the output variable from a job in a condition in a subsequent job

+You can make a variable available to future jobs and specify it in a condition.
+Variables available to future jobs must be marked as multi-job output variables using `isOutput=true`.

+#### Use the pipeline variable created from a step in a condition in a subsequent step

+By default, variables created from a step are available to future steps.

+##### Scoping

+- Variables created in a step in a job will be scoped to the steps in the same job.
+- Variables created in a step will only be available in subsequent steps as environment variables.
+- Variables created in a step can't be used in the step that defines them.

 ### Multi-job configuration

 A job using the `matrix` strategy can run multiple jobs on multiple agents in parallel.